STUDENT CENTER

 Our dress code is designed to foster focus, inclusiveness, and equality among all dancers.
 By adhering to a uniform dress-wear, we create an environment where teachers can assess technique, alignment, and other crucial aspects of dance training effectively.
 Let's embrace the dress code with confidence and unity.

-Note: Young dancers who are just trying it out may wear anything comfortable and borrow shoes from our front desk for the first few weeks prior to parents investing in the dress code items.
+- Young dancers who are just trying it out may wear anything comfortable for the first TWO weeks prior to investing in the dress code items.

 Having a dress code: